30 Best Things To Do this Winter on Long Island 2023: Our Winter Fun List

 Take the family to dinner at a Long Island restaurant where kids eat for free.

 Enjoy the day at a local outdoor skating rink.
-Many offer lessons for those just starting out and remain open until March depending on weather conditions.
+Many offer lessons for those just starting and remain open until March depending on weather conditions.

-17. Get Close To Nature
+17. Nature Centers

 Visit one of these local nature centers that offer plenty of trails to explore, critters to meet, and more all-season fun.

 See the environment in a whole new way via one of these local beach walks or the new Coastal Greenway near Jones Beach.
+Also, be on the lookout for any seal walks.

 See grand works of art outdoors at the Nassau County Museum of Art or at one of these other outdoor art destinations nearby.